-Good news to Filipinos who aspire to become a caregiver and want to work in Japan.
-This year Japan will need 800,000 caregivers.
-Salary is around 70,000 pesos per month, free Japanese language training, and no placement fee.
+Good news to Filipinos who aspire to become caregivers and want to work in Japan.
+This year, Japan will need 800,000 caregivers.
+The salary is around 70,000 pesos per month or an estimated 1443 US dollars.
+The job opportunity offers free Japanese language training and has no placement fee.

 Based on the news report from TV Patrol, several Japanese businessmen are currently in the Philippines.
-They are in talk with Labor Secretary Silvestre Bello and Cabinet Secretary Jun Evasco to discuss about building several training facilities in the country.
+They are in talks with Labor Secretary Silvestre Bello and Cabinet Secretary Jun Evasco to discuss building several training facilities in the country.

-They will also bringing in high tech equipments and Japanese instructors to teach Filipino caregivers about Japan’s culture and language.
 They are doing so because they prefer Filipino caregivers.
-According to the Director of PHGIC, suggested locations for the training facilities are Davao, Cebu or Bohol, and Laguna.
+According to the Director of PHGIC, the suggested locations for the training facilities are Davao, Cebu or Bohol, and Laguna.

-According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai, the Japanese saw how caring the Filipinos are when comes to health.
-This is probably the main reason Japanese firm’s top pick are Filipino caregivers.
+According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai.
+The Japanese saw how caring the Filipinos are when it comes to health.
+This is probably the main reason the Japanese firm’s top pick for the job is Filipino caregivers.